arianapaz/rf_transceiver_experiment/README.md

 - 433 MHz Transceiver

 ## Hardware Setup
+- IN PROGRESS

 ## Software
-[rpi-rf](https://pypi.org/project/rpi-rf/): Python module for sending and receiving signals on Raspberry Pi.
+- [rpi-rf](https://pypi.org/project/rpi-rf/): Python module for sending and receiving signals on Raspberry Pi.

-## Usage
+## Experiments
+- IN PROGRESS

 ## Credits
 This project was developed by Ariana Paz, Cameron Bost, and Cody Standridge.